Multi-Agent Contracts: Introduction

 \subsection{Organization}

 We formally set up the model in Section~\ref{sec:preliminaries}.
 Our main positive result---the constant-factor approximation guarantees for submodular and XOS reward functions--- appear in Section~\ref{sec:sm-and-xos}.
-We prove the impossibility results for subadditve and XOS reward functions in Section~\ref{sec:beyond-submodular}.
+We prove the impossibility results for submodular and subadditive reward functions in Section~\ref{sec:beyond-submodular}.
+We discuss how to extend our model and results to general outcome spaces in Appendix~\ref{app:general-outcomes} and Appendix~\ref{app:max-min}.
 Our results for additive reward functions appear in Appendix~\ref{app:additive}.